SainsburyWellcomeCentre/crabs-exploration/guides/ExtractFramesCluster.md

 - When developing a new bash script, it is often a good idea to try each of the steps in an interactive node first!

-  To request a GPU interactive node:
+  To request an interactive GPU node:

   ```
   srun -p gpu --gres=gpu:1 --pty bash -i